kolenaIO/kolena/docs/dataset/quickstart.md

 ## Step 4: Define Quality Standards

 Quality Standards define the criteria by which models are evaluated on each dataset.
-A Quality Standard consists of Test Cases, which organize your data into key scenarios, and Metric, which define key performance indicators.
+A Quality Standard consists of Test Cases, which organize your data into key scenarios, and Metrics, which define key performance indicators.

 ### Define Test Cases